Trentino Booking Booking

 Directions

-When you reach this panoramic viewpoint, retrace your steps back to the car park at 1,246 m asl..
-Cross the bridge over the Rio Valorz and continue on the right-hand side, back to your starting point.
+Once you reach this panoramic point, retrace the route back to the parking lot at an altitude of 1,246 m.
+Cross the bridge over the Valorz river and continue along the right bank to return to the starting point.

 Public transportation

-You can reach San Bernardo with the Trentino Trasporti MALÈ - RABBI BAGNI – SOMRABBI bus service (download bus times out and back).
+You can reach the San Bernardo district by Trentino Trasporti line bus MALÉ - RABBI BAGNI - SOMRABBI (download the outbound schedule and the return schedule).

 How to get there

-Take the S.P.
-86 provincial road in Val di Rabbi to San Bernardo and park near the Tourist Information Office.
+Follow the SP86 of Val di Rabbi to San Bernardo and park near the Tourist Information Office

 Where to park